alex-page/alexpage.dev/src/speaking/js-party-css.md

 tags: homelist
 permalink: false
 ---
-Sam Rose and I join Jerod & Divya to discuss their open research into finding and selecting a viable alternative for Sass at Shopify.
+Sam Rose and I join Jerod & Divya on the JS Party Podcast.
+We discuss our open research, finding and selecting a viable alternative for Sass at Shopify.